3207-P – Prohibition of Harassment, Intimidation, and Bullying

 Status of Reporter

 Individuals may file a report without revealing their identity.
 No disciplinary action will be taken against an alleged aggressor based solely on an anonymous report.
-Programs may identify complaint boxes or develop other methods for receiving anonymous, unsigned reports.
+Programs may identify complaint boxes, use online reporting processes, or develop other methods for receiving anonymous, unsigned reports.
 Possible responses to an anonymous report include enhanced monitoring of specific locations at certain times of day or increased monitoring of specific students or staff.
 (Example: An unsigned Incident Reporting Form dropped on a teacher’s desk led to the increased monitoring of the boys’ locker room in 5th period.)

 Individuals may ask that their identities be kept secret from the accused and other students.
 Like anonymous reports, no disciplinary action will be taken against an alleged aggressor based solely on a confidential report.
 (Example: A student tells a lunchroom supervisor about a classmate being bullied but asks that nobody know who reported the incident.
 The supervisor says, “I won’t be able to punish the bullies unless you or someone else who saw it is willing to let me use their names, but I can start hanging out near the lunchroom, if that would help.”)